isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2594.md

 ---
-title: Fleet Safety Management System Version 7 - 4 vehicles
+title: 2.
+Human Resource Strategy Formulation Level 4-Establish Human Resource Needs of a Small to Medium Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution2594
 ---

 ### Description

-SmartComm Electronics Pte Ltd is a dynamic IOT company that specializes in bespoke Real- Time Telematics Solutions and customized software.
-Since 2018, we have helped drivers to cultivate safe driving through our ADAS (Advanced Driver Assistance System) & DSM (Driver Safety Management System).
-ADAS and DSM System is a product based on deep-learning technology, the product is equipped with Forward Collision Warning and driver fatigue monitoring, greatly reducing accidents and saving lives.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/SmartComm_Electronics_20210158_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-200903531C-01-CRS-Q-0035793-HRS' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria